MRsanjuedit/MRsanjuedit/README.md

 ## 🔥 Featured Projects

 ### 🛡️ **E&DaaS (Encryption & Decryption as a Service)**
-_A secure microservice architecture that provides encryption without storing user data._
+_A secure microservice architecture that will someday provide encryption without storing user data... once I finish debugging all the "works on my machine" issues._
-Tech: Spring Boot, AES, On-chain key hashes
+Tech: Spring Boot, AES, On-chain key hashes, and lots of ☕

 ### 🧰 **BYOD CLI – Bring Your Own Database**
 _A lightweight CLI to help devs integrate any database of their choice with simple secure operations._
-Tech: Python, Click
+Tech: Java, SpringBoot, Micoservices, Python, and lots of ☕

-### 🗣️ **Hey Mojo!**
+### 🎙️ **Hey Mojo!**
-_Offline voice assistant triggered via wake word or hotkey.
-Built for speed, privacy, and convenience._
+_Offline voice assistant triggered via wake word or hotkey, built for **my personal computer only** – think of it like my own JARVIS 😁_
-Tech: Vosk, Pyttsx3, TTS/STT APIs
+Tech: Vosk, Pyttsx3, Wake Word Detection, Whisper-Free STT
+> Built to help me launch apps, run scripts, and act cool... without sending anything to the cloud ☁️

-📌 _See pinned repos for more!_
+📌 _See pinned repos for more gems!_

 ---